tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-t-sql-tuesday-25-t.md

 ---
 [![][1]][2]

 The twenty-fifth installation of T-SQL Tuesday is brought to us by Allen White ([twitter][3] | [blog][4]).
-The topic is [“T-SQL Tricks”][2].
+The topic is ["T-SQL Tricks"][2].

-As a database administrator, one of the most common calls I receive from developers is, “I'm getting an error saying the log is full.”
+As a database administrator, one of the most common calls I receive from developers is, "I'm getting an error saying the log is full."
 This could happen for a variety of reasons:

 • Data was being loaded into the database.